behu-kea/first-semester-java/lessons/week-13/1-monday.md

 While performing changes in the code-base: **Write notes to yourself**

 ### Main task: Get it running & working

 - As of now - the code is not running due to (probably) several bugs
 - It seems that the statistics module is not calculating correctly, we need to fix that
 - Even worse - rumour has it that some of the code base has a lot of **redundancy** 🙀
+- The main success scenario is as follows:
+  - A customer should be able to order an undecided number of food/drink articles
+  - It has to be added to a basket
+  - When the customer approves of the baskets content, it should be counted in the statistics
+  - For now - payment is out of scope

 ### Secondary task: Investigate the code-base with GRASP in mind